 This is admittedly a simplified model of the evolution of the cocoon.
-In reality, after the jet switches off, one expects Rayleigh-Taylor and Kelvin-Helmholtz instabilities to distort the cocoon. giving rise to 'buoyant' plumes.
-This phase of the evolution of the cocoon, and its effect on the ambient medium, has been addressed by various authors (Gull & Northover 1973; Churazov et al. 2001; Brüggen & Kaiser 2001), mainly with the help of numerical simulations.
-It is possible that this phase adds substantial heating to the intracluster medium, but short of doing a numerical simulation it is difficult to assess its importance.
-We have also neglected the loss of energy through radiation, as modelling such losses would involve detailed knowledge of various parameters (e.g., electron energy spectrum and the possibilities of re-acceleration of electrons).
-With the uncertainties involved in modelling these processes, it seems reasonable to adopt the above simplified picture as a pointer and keep the uncertainties in mind while discussing the final result.
-In light of this discussion, we will also calculate the final result with a value of $f{p dV} = 3/8$ as in Bicknell et al. (1997), which we will adopt as a conservative lower limit.
+In reality, after the jet switches off, one expects Rayleigh-Taylor and Kelvin-Helmholtz instabilities to distort the cocoon, giving rise to 'buoyant' plumes.
+This phase of the evolution of the cocoon, and its effect on the ambient medium, has been recently addressed by various authors (e.g. Gull & Northover 1973; Churazov et al. 2000; Brüggen & Kaiser 2000), mainly with the help of numerical simulations.
+We have discussed a possible AGN heating model by buoyant bubbles called the "effervescent heating" (Begelman 2001, Ruszkowski & Begelman 2001, Roychowdhury et al. 2004) in chapter (4).
+It is shown there (in chapter (4)) that this phase adds substantial heating to the intracluster medium and can account for the entropy excess observations also.
+We have also neglected the loss of energy through radiation, since it is seen to be very small (less than 10% of the jet power) (Kaiser & Alexander 1999b).
+With the uncertainties involved in modeling these process, it seems reasonable to adopt the above simplified picture as a pointer and keep the uncertainties in mind while discussing the final result.
+In light of this discussion, we will also calculate the final result with a value of $f{pdV} = 3/8$ as in Bicknell et al. (1997), which we will adopt as a conservative lower limit.